TIK-NFL/jupyter-ilias-plugin/README.md

 Test and assessment features like scoring, feedbacks and hints are supported.

 Note that Jupyterhub needs to be configured for plugin's normal operation.
-To this end, refer to the project [Integrable Jupyterhub](https://github.com/TIK-NFL/jupyterhub/tree/integrable).
+To this end, refer to the project [Embedded Jupyterhub](https://github.com/TIK-NFL/jupyterhub/tree/embedded).

 ![screenshot_0.png](doc/images/screenshot_0.png)